jackobailey/BESTools/README.md

 # BESTools

-`BESTools` contains a set of helper functions for working with the British Election Study.
+`BESTools` contains a set of helper functions for working with British Election Study data.